-In my work as an engineering manager, it’s interesting how useful my past experience with my own superiors has been.
-During my time at Google, I may have had my best managers (googliness), but to this day, I also feel inspired by the leadership team at OPEN KNOWLEDGE, where I worked from 2001 to 2003.
+In my work as an engineering manager, it’s also interesting to look back at the experiences with my own superiors.
+During my time at Google, I may have had my best managers (googliness), but to this day, I feel inspired by the leadership team at OPEN KNOWLEDGE as well, where I worked from 2001 to 2003.
 I believe that great managers produce other great managers.

 But what has influenced me as a manager, what have I learned about management, what about leadership, and what do I stand for as an engineering manager?
 12 ideas.